yoohahn/simple-cx/README.md

 # simple-cx

 Just another className compiler.
-Used for some internal projects.
+Used for some internal projects only.

+Targeted for `ES2015` compatible browsers.

 Usage: